bbatsov/metaredux/_posts/2019-04-02-ruby-s-creed.md

 short-sighted to me.
 I know that syntax really took off, but I still don't like it.
 I'm used to it, but I don't like it.
-I won't say anything about refinements - I think their almost non-existing adoption is the perfect case style of their usefulness.
+I won't say anything about refinements - I think their almost non-existing adoption is the perfect case study of their usefulness.

 The other changes on my list had small impact and fit well with the existing language design, so I didn't really care about their addition